What is comprehensive manuscript editing from a memoir editor?

 • Developmental Editing—locates deeper story problems and helps you develop the writing to fix them.
 Story arc/structure problems, and character development are common examples.
 Theme, tone and voice issues often need attention.

-How does all this editing work for my project?
+How does comprehensive memoir editing work with my project?

 Depending on where you are in the development of your manuscript, each of the above forms of editing will come into play to greater and lesser degrees.